ninbura/windows/readme.md

    - format your flash drive as fat32
      - if your flash drive is over 32GB you will need to use [this tool](http://ridgecrop.co.uk/index.htm?guiformat.htm)
      - Otherwise, just follow [this tutorial](https://www.asus.com/support/FAQ/1044735/).
-   - Take note of your motherboard's model number, should be listed on the box it came in.
+   - Take note of your motherboard's model number, should be listed on the box it came in, or via an online order.
    - search for your motherboard via it's model number on google & download the latest bios file from your motherboard's support page
    - copy the bios file to the flash drive
    - enter bios (mash [delete] key while computer is restarting)